visaplan/zope.reldb/README.rst

 The idea is: You might have several instances of your Zope (for production, testing, development ...), and every now and then you replicate the productive data.
-With the DSN stored in the ZODB, you'd have this information replicated as well, which might not work for you; you might have different databases on the same database server, or the production server connects to the database by socket which is not possible in your development instance, or whatever.
+With the DSN stored in the ZODB, you'd have this information replicated as well, which might
+*make your test and/or development instances write to your productive database.*

+No, you don't want this to happen.

+By the way: both the normal ZODB_ configuration and RelStorage_  store their information in that very ``zope.conf`` file.
+Our idea can't be so bad, then.

 Features